inbo/n2khab-monitoring/functionality.md

 These names are irrespective of the actual dataversion, which also has an ID.
 There are some useful filter-views available in the google sheet.

 For further consideration: one way of sharing the functionality (and optionally, the included textual data) will be to distribute it as an R package.
 I.e. a user just types `library(n2khab-inputs)` to have all functionality available, instead of having to `source()` needed functions.
+See [this issue](https://github.com/inbo/n2khab-inputs/issues/2) for more considerations.

 <DIV STYLE="background:#E8C3D58B;padding:10px">